 For email communications, your CTA should include a button that your donors can easily click to be taken to your donation form.
 While the text of the appeal letter itself can provide donors with the actual invitation, the button should be clearly marked as the next step in their donor’s journey.

 In a physical letter, your call to action (CTA) (also known as your “ask”) should stand out from the rest of your letter.
-It can be more prominent; it can be bolded, underlined, or italicized; or it can be in a different color.
-Your CTA should be unmissable however you choose to make it stand out.
+It can be more prominent, such as bolded, underlined, italicized, or in a different color.
+Your CTA should be unmissable, however you choose to make it stand out.

-For those direct mail appeals, including a QR code that links to a donation form is a great way to help donors immediately capitalize on the warm feelings your letter inspired.
+For those direct mail appeals, include a QR code that links to a donation form.
+This is a great way to help donors immediately capitalize on the warm feelings your letter inspired.
 Neon CRM allows users to easily create custom QR codes linked to their donation forms.
 You can find out more in the article below:

 8. A Branded, Customized Donation Form